dw-data/young-voters/Readme.md

 Research, interviews and writing: [Maximiliane Koschyk](https://twitter.com/maxkoschyk)

+*Correction November 13, 2020: A previous version of this analysis incorrectly put the upper age limit for first time voters in all countries at 22 years.
+However, this is not true for Austria, where the upper age limit for "first time voters" is max 20 years.*

 # Definitions

-First time voters are people of 22 years of age (upper limit) or younger.
+First time voters are people of 22 years of age (in all EU countries except for Austria where it is 20 years) or younger.
 The lower limit depends the voting age in different countries.
 For the majority of member states people are eligible to vote once they are 18 years old; exceptions are Greece (voting age is 17) and Malta and Austria (voting age is 16).

 Source voting ages: [European Parliament](http://www.europarl.europa.eu/RegData/etudes/ATAG/2018/623556/EPRS_ATA(2018)623556_EN.pdf)